-For three weeks each July, the entire city of Avignon turns into a gorgeous giant theatre.
+Each July, the entire city of Avignon turns into a gorgeous giant theatre.
 Founded in 1947, the Avignon Festival today consists of two strands, the main festival and the fringe, known as the "In" and the "Off" respectively.
-The dates of the 2013 main festival are from 5 to 26 July, while the Avignon Off will run from 8 to 31 July.
+The date of the 2014 main festival is 4-27 July and the Off is 5-27 July.

 Click here to book a hotel in Avignon

-Click here to read the full programme for the 2013 Festival d'Avignon.
-Apart from the two pieces by Nordey and Niangouna (which have been two of the hottest tickets so far), it will open with a free fireworks show by the French master-pyrotechnicians Groupe F. The show is held at the FabricA, a large, brand-new rehearsal and performance space which was constructed this year outside the city walls in Montclar.
+Click here to read the full programme for the 2013 Festival d'Avignon, which opened with a free fireworks show by the French master-pyrotechnicians Groupe F at the FabricA, a large, brand-new rehearsal and performance space outside the city walls in Montclar.

-Also likely to be sought-after: the one-night-only shows from some of the directors who have been most acclaimed at festivals in recent years.
-These include the Italian Romeo Castellucci, Belgium's Jan Fabre, France's Patrice Chereau, Switzerland's Christoph Marthaler, and Thomas Ostermeier from Germany.
+Also sought-after: the one-night-only shows from some of the directors who have been most acclaimed at festivals in recent years.
+These included the Italian Romeo Castellucci, Belgium's Jan Fabre, France's Patrice Chéreau, Switzerland's Christoph Marthaler, and Thomas Ostermeier from Germany.

 Website for the Festival d'Avignon

-The main Festival d'Avignon was founded in France's heady post-war years by the actor-director Jean Vilar, with a production of Shakespeare's Richard II - a play then relatively little-known in France - in the Cours d'Honneur, the vast inner courtyard of the Palais des Papes (pictured left).
+The main Festival d'Avignon was founded in France's heady post-war years by Vilar, with a production of Shakespeare's Richard II - a play then relatively little-known in France - in the Cours d'Honneur, the vast inner courtyard of the Palais des Papes (pictured).

-Unlike the two other festivals, Avignon suffers, of course, from the handicap of language.
-Though the city is in the heart of one of the most popular regions in Europe for English-speaking tourists, the Festival d'Avignon admits to difficulties in attracting these.
+Unlike the three other festivals, Avignon suffers, of course, from the handicap of language.
+Though the city is in the heart of one of the most popular regions in Europe for English-speaking tourists, the Festival d'Avignon has admitted in the past to difficulties in attracting these.

-The Festival has been attempting to combat this by including a generous component of dance, mime, and visually-oriented events as well as by inviting English-speaking artists and providing an English-language newsletter and multi-lingual synopses to many of the productions.
+The Festival has been attempting to combat this by including a generous component of visually-oriented events as well as by inviting English-speaking artists and providing an English-language newsletter and multi-lingual synopses to many of the productions.

 The spectacular setting of the Cours d'Honneur, which can accommodate 2,000 spectators, is still the Festival's principal focus, though today it spills over into several dozen other venues all over - and around - the walled city.

-Running concurrently, the Festival du Off in Avignon, established over 30 years ago, is one of the largest independent theatre festivals in the world, comparable in size to the Edinburgh Fringe.
-In 2012 it will offer nearly 1,200 shows from over two dozen countries, a slight increase on 2011.
+Running roughly concurrently, the Festival du Off in Avignon, established over 30 years ago, is one of the largest independent theatre festivals in the world, comparable in size to the Edinburgh Fringe.

 Unlike the main Festival, which invites and subsidises a select handful of top-flight international companies, the Off is open to anyone who can fund and find a venue for their production.